openvinotoolkit/openvino/docs/MO_DG/prepare_model/customize_model_optimizer/Customize_Model_Optimizer.md

 is strongly not recommended.

 Further details and examples related to a model representation in memory are provided in the sections below, in a context for a better explanation.
-Also, for more information on how to use ports and connections, refer to the [Graph Traversal and Modification Using Port's and Connection's](#graph-ports-and-conneсtions) section.
+Also, for more information on how to use ports and connections, refer to the [Graph Traversal and Modification Using Ports and Connections](#ports-conneсtions) section.

 ## Model Conversion Pipeline <a name="model-conversion-pipeline"></a>
 A model conversion pipeline can be represented with the following diagram: